nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ## Julie's Dilemma

 Julie, the cruise director, is expecting her parents on board.
-Turns out her father is Mister Roper.
+Turns out her father is Mister Roper (Three's Company).
 He and the Mrs let Julie know they're getting a divorce.
 Julie is pissed, but starts trying to hook them up with sexy singles on board.
 They don't like it and decide to get back together.
 Julie gets a compliment from her boss for hooking up two more people.

 ## Who's Who?